tavisit/PC_Benchmark/README.md

 - Until 2nd November:
   * Write CPU analysis chapter in documentation
   * Write the design of the CPU benchmark classes in documentation
+  * Implement the CPU benchmark classes
   * Write the implementation in documentation
-  * Implement the CPU benchmark classes
 - Until 16th November:
   * Write RAM and Storage analysis chapter in documentation
   * Write the design of the RAM and Storage benchmark classes in documentation
+  * Implement the RAM and Storage benchmark classes
   * Write the implementation in documentation
-  * Implement the RAM and Storage benchmark classes
 - Until 30th November:
+  * Write the design of the Microsoft Defined Data Structures Integration in documentation
+  * Implement the Microsoft Defined Data Structures Integration classes
+  * Write the implementation in documentation
   * Write the design of the GUI in documentation
+  * Implement the GUI classes
   * Write the implementation in documentation
-  * Implement the GUI classes
 - Until 16th December:
   * Write Design of the Service in documentation
+  * Implement the service benchmark classes
   * Write the implementation in documentation
-  * Implement the service benchmark classes
 - Present the project on the 16th December
 ___
 # Analysis